zesk/build/docs/index.md

 This toolkit makes the following assumptions:

-- You are using this with another project to help with your pipeline and build steps.
+- You are using in another project to help with your development, pipeline, build, or operations.
 - Binaries from this project installed at `./bin/build/`
 - Your project: Release notes located at `./docs/release` which are named `v1.0.0.md` where prefix matches tag names (`v1.0.0`)
-- A hook exists in your project `./bin/hooks/version-current.sh`
-- Optionally a binary exists in your project `./bin/hooks/version-live.sh` (for `bin/build/new-release.sh` - will create a new version each time without it)
-- Most build operations occur at the project root directory but most can be run anywhere by supplying a parameter if needed (`composer.sh` specifically)
+- Extensions to the build system are installed in a directory `./bin/hooks/`
-- A `.build` directory may be created to store cache files
+- A `.build` directory may be created (at `$HOME`, or at the project root) to store cache files

 To use in your pipeline: